You want smart political talk without the meltdowns?

 I personally have suffered some blows at the hands of this current administration.

-About 750 pages of material that I used to give specific instruction on how to confront extremism and how to deal with extremists and how to be successful in operational manners and dealing with extremists and extremism.
+All of my material was deemed inappropriate, and all of it was actually banished at one time, about 750 pages of material that I used to give specific instruction on how to confront extremism and how to deal with extremists and how to be successful in operational manners and dealing with extremists and extremism.

 I think that continues until today.

-Hopefully, with the new administration, I think, and I'm hopeful, that the constraints will be lifted on the operators and the individuals that are dealing directly with extremists.
+Hopefully, with the new administration, I think, and I'm hopeful that the constraints will be lifted on the operators and the individuals that are dealing directly with extremists.

 Is that what you're saying?

-Yeah that's exactly what I'm saying.
+Yeah, that's exactly what I'm saying.

 Okay.

-You know the very language that we've constructed in the national security community to deal with terrorism keeps you from ever being able to talk about it.
+You know, the very language that we've constructed in the national security community to deal with terrorism keeps you from ever being able to talk about it.

-So so Steve let me interject let me interject there for a second.
+So, Steve, let me interject there for a second.

-One of the things we find or I have found is that the way we talked about the war is a form of reality dislocation.
+One of the things we find, or I have found, is that the way we talked about the war is a form of reality dislocation.

-So long as you're talking about violent extremism so long as you're talking about leaderless jihads you're not talking about the people we're actually engaged in and you transfer responsibility for fighting the war on terror from the FBI special agents or the general officers and the ops people to professors who come up with these weird scientific ideas.
+And you transfer responsibility for fighting the war on terror from the FBI special agents or the general officers and the ops people to professors who come up with these weird scientific ideas.

-So yeah you had to throw you had to throw the professors under the bus.
+You had to throw the professors under the bus.

-I I I appreciate you doing that.
+I appreciate you doing that.

-When you use your own words to define the enemy you're wrong.
+When you use your own words to define the enemy, you're wrong.

 You have to understand the enemy as the enemy understands himself.